 Some people also develop blisters on the tongue or gums.
 These blisters can be very painful and may last a week or more.

-- developing a sudden rash or hives
+- develop a sudden rash or hives

-- wheezing or having any other breathing difficulties
+- are wheezing or having breathing difficulties

 Even a healthy mouth is full of bacteria.
 Any injury can make it easier for bacteria to get into the tissues of the tongue.